Emergency Preparedness Part 1

 You will more than likely recall the panic buying that ensued where items such as pasta and toilet paper were sold out.
 Supermarkets even placed limits on how much you could buy.
 Generally, the best places to avoid are ones that would attract many people, such as grocery stores, pharmacies, banks and perhaps petrol stations.
 High density areas may also attract unprepared people who are desperate.
 There may also be limited escape routes, which is something else to consider.
 In the event that you have to go to the store on the way home, a term that is advised is the ‘Gray Man’.
 This is where you keep to yourself and don't draw too much attention.
 Ideally, you want to be mobile, blended in and therefore, less of a target.
 You will want to avoid creating a visual stimulus, so your clothing and appearance is of the status quo; nothing that stands out.
 It is also advisable to reduce overall engagement with other people.
 In short, be like everyone else; being different creates an impression, even making eye contact can do this.
 Following on from this, it is always important to implement OpSec (Operational Security); the fewer people who know you prepare, the better.
 If others know you have supplies, you may be the first they reach out to.
 This is why you should be conscious of what others see and perceive of you and your home.
 Head down, eyes up.

-Survival hate is a real thing; desperation will more than likely bring people to you and perhaps with force.
+Keep in mind that survival hate is a real thing; desperation will more than likely bring people to you and perhaps with force.
 Nobody outside of your close network needs to know what you do.
 This is why you should practice situational awareness; being aware of who is around, who is listening and who may be following you.
 Confidentiality is therefore security; keep your preparations to a need-to-know basis.
 After all, ‘loose lips sink ships’.
 If however, you do come onto this topic, it's imperative that you don't let others know the full extent of your preparations.

 When dealing with those who are not prepared, you may have to make difficult decisions; be aware that if you help one person, you may open yourself up to having to help others where you may deplete your supplies when caring for others.
 You may end up questioning your own moral compass.
 Remember that you are only civil because you have a full stomach and have resources.